Azure/bicep-types-az/generated/datafactory/microsoft.datafactory/2018-06-01/types.md

 ## Db2LinkedServiceTypeProperties
 ### Properties
-* **authenticationType**: 'Basic': AuthenticationType to be used for connection.
+* **authenticationType**: 'Basic' | string: AuthenticationType to be used for connection.
 It is mutually exclusive with connectionString property.
 * **certificateCommonName**: any: Any object
 * **connectionString**: any: Any object
 * **database**: any: Any object